stephde/blockchain-voting/README.md

 We noticed that the throughput was mainly limited by Hyperledger's event hub, which lost some transactions when sending too many transactions in a short amount of time.
 Within the span of the project we were not able to fix this properly.

+## Next Steps

+In a student's project there is usually not enough time to implement _everything_ that is needed to run it in production.
+At the end of this project we would like to point out three topics that interested readers may feel free to improve on.

+__Implement Consensus__

+As of now, Hyperledger does not provide a default implementation of a consensus protocol.
+Obviously, the consensus protocol is one of the most critical parts of any blockchain application, so providing an implementation that may be used within different applications would be a big achievement.

+With that in mind the next point becomes feasible.

+__Create test setup with multiple orderer nodes__

+Within our project only scaled the number of peer nodes, but not the number of orderer nodes in our Hyperledger network.
+But, having only one orderer node again implies that one has to trust this node.
+As soon as there is a consensus implementation, scaling the number of orderer nodes is the logical next step.

+__Improve Crypto Implementation in Go__

+All the cryptographic implementation that is being used for encrypting the votes and conducting the vote, is taken from an implementation for Ethereum written in Solidity.
+We set ourselves the goal to port this code to Go and improve its readability and maintainability.
+In sum we did not achieve the latter two ones.
+Without an in-depth understanding of what is happening in the cryptographic part it is not possible to alter the source code.
+Additionally the lack of understanding makes finding bugs hard.

+We encourage interested readers to improve the crypto chaincode, fix existing bugs, and provide a more readable implementation.